Perspective geological correlation: Sedimentation model

 This model allows specifying some geological terms.
-The Steno's horizontality principle has to state: the top surface of the sediments is horizontal.The conformity is a fundamental notion in stratigraphy.
-Until now this term is used in two different meanings: a surface between two stratigraphic sequances, and the relationship between two stratigraphic units.
+The Steno's horizontality principle has to state: the top surface of the sediments is horizontal.
+The conformity is a fundamental notion in stratigraphy.
+Until now this term is used in two different meanings: a surface between two stratigraphic sequences, and the relationship between two stratigraphic units.
 Sometimes both were used in the same paragraph (see, page 84).Perspective correlation principle allows to define the notion of conformity: sequence of layers that obey the conditions of geometrical perspective is a unit of conformity.
 Two neighboring units of conformity are in relation of unconformity.

 Here is an example that shows that the borders of undisturbed stratigraphic unit in the Middle Carboniferous (Volga-Ural oil province, Russia) initially were plains.
 In the central part of the area (about 100 km in diameter) were chosen three wells at distances of 10 – 15 km..
 The three tops of the stratigraphic unit in the three wells are points in 3D space with coordinates x, y, z, where x and y are present the position of the well on the surface (M), and z is the thickness of the stratigraphic unit in this location.
 They determine the top plain of the unit as it was at the time of its creation.
 The three bases determine the bottom plane of the unit at it was at the same time.
 This allowed calculating the thickness of the stratigraphic unit at any point in the area.
 Because the area was well enough drilled the calculated numbers can be compared with the real numbers.
 The average difference equals 2%.